Well done, you’ve been appointed the head of a growth marketing team 🎉 Where to start?

-Another important stage at the beginning of teamwork is test drives.
+Another critical stage at the beginning of teamwork is test drives.
 Imagine getting into a car that you have never driven before.
-You naturally would like to check how gas pedals, brakes, and gears work and how hard the steering wheel turns.
+You naturally want to check how gas pedals, brakes, and gears work and how hard the steering wheel turns.

-Now imagine that you first speed up and then find out that the steering wheel is too heavy for you.
+Now imagine that you first speed up and then discover that the steering wheel is too heavy.
 A bummer, to put it mildly.

-Test marketing hypotheses with chatbots and Dashly pop-ups quickly.
-Sign up to use all Dashly tools 7-days free.
-No developers needed.
+Test growth marketing hypotheses with chatbots and Dashly pop-ups quickly.
+Sign up to use all Dashly tools 7 days free.
+No developers are needed.

 Still hesitate?
 Look at how AppMagic used Dashly to test new hypotheses for lead generation.

 Stay tuned for more tips from Greg 😉